As Amazon Associates we earn from qualifying purchases.

 3. Resistance band training benefits for seniors

 The older we get, the longer it takes our bodies to recover, our bone density lowers, muscles shrink and lose strength and the list goes on.
 But, if we stay active, we can stay stronger for longer!
+But why are resistance bands good for this?

 The benefits gained by using resistance band training for some seniors are extremely valuable.
 Depending on this fitness level of course.
 I’ve said it before, but it’s worth saying again that I personally know seniors that are fitter and more healthy than a lot of twenty year olds.